onthebusiness/harelang.org/content/tutorials/introduction.md

       variable for further use outside of the match expression.

-      This example keeps things simple, but, in the field, you will probably find "yield" useful less frequently in less obvious situations.
+      This example keeps things simple, but, in the field, you will probably find "yield" useful less frequently in situations that are less obvious.
       Getting values out of match expressions is likely to be the most common use of this feature in your code.
 But, keep yield in your tool belt and you might end up using it to solve other problems every now and then, too.
 - title: for loops
   sample: |
       use fmt;